 By the end of 2015, however, the number of zoning file applications submitted to the County had rebounded sharply from only 40 in 2014 to 61 applications in 2015, followed by 67 applications in 2016.
-The number of applications in 2017 is projected to be significantly higher, approximately 90 by the end of the year, primarily because of a surge in requests to enter into Williamson Act contracts from 18 landowners, caused by the Board of Supervisors' lifting of a moratorium, in place since 2009, on accepting new contracts in early 2017.
+The number of applications in 2017 was significantly higher, a total of 85 received by the end of the year.
+However, the surge was caused in part by one-time requests to enter into Williamson Act contracts from 18 landowners, caused by the Board of Supervisors' lifting of a moratorium early 2017, which had been in place since 2009.

-Figure 3: Total Planning Applications for Yolo County 2000 - 2016
+Figure 3: Total Planning Applications for Yolo County 2000 - 2017